EJ Laure: Foton Tornadoes

 Laure made her debut in semi-professional volleyball joining the Foton Tornadoes in 2016 PSL All-Filipino Conference where her team ended as a runner-up and claimed the back-to-back Philippine Super Liga Grand Prix Conference title the same year.
 As part of the championship line-up of Foton Tornadoes, Laure played in 2016 Sealect Tuna Women's Volleyball Championship and 2016 Asian Club Championship.
 She was awarded as 1st Best Open Hitter last 2017 PSL All-Filipino Conference and her team placed fourth after the conference.
 She won the bronze medal in the 2017 PSL Grand Prix Conference.

 International

 Laure was part of the Philippine youth team that participated at the 2015 Asian Women's U23 Volleyball Championship which was held in Pasig, Philippines.

+Premier Volleyball League

+After Foton renamed itself into the Chery Tiggo Crossovers in the Premier Volleyball League in 2021, Laure continued playing for the team until 2024, when she moved to the Nxled Chameleons.

 Personal life

 Laure is from a family of athletes.
 She is the daughter of Eddie Laure, a professional basketball player who earned the titles "The Dominator" and "The Bounty Hunter" in his stint in the PBA, and Jovie Laure.
 Her younger sister, Eya Laure, plays as a utility spiker for the girls' volleyball team of UST High School.
 Her younger brother, Eco Laure, is a member of the boys' basketball team of NU.
 She is currently studying at University of Santo Tomas and taking BS Sports and Wellness Management.

-On September 3, 2020 Laure posted on Instagram a birthday video of her young boyfriend Bugoy Cariño, showcasing their first baby Scarlet Cariño.
+On September 3, 2020, Laure posted on Instagram an eighteenth birthday video of her young boyfriend Bugoy Cariño, showcasing their first baby.
+Back in March 2018, Bugoy Cariño and Laure denied the pregnancy issue through their social media accounts when he was a minor at age 15 years at the time while Laure was already an adult at age 20.
+Laure and Cariño married in March 2025.